-Assembly Bill 93 proposes significant changes to the regulation of fertilizers and soil or plant additives derived from manure, specifically those produced through composting or vermicomposting.
+Assembly Bill 93 proposes significant changes to the regulations surrounding the distribution and labeling of fertilizers and soil or plant additives derived from manure, specifically those produced through composting or vermicomposting.
 The bill allows for the distribution of fertilizers with a combined weight of nitrogen, phosphorus, and potassium of less than 24 percent, which is a departure from the current requirement that mandates a minimum of 24 percent.
-Additionally, it exempts fertilizers made from composted manure from needing to meet minimum nutrient content requirements.
-The bill also permits representations about the nutrient content of these fertilizers to be substantiated by typical analyses rather than guaranteed analyses, thereby easing the regulatory burden on producers.
+Additionally, it exempts fertilizers produced from composting manure from needing to meet minimum nutrient content requirements.
+The bill also permits representations about the nutrient content of these fertilizers to be substantiated by typical analyses rather than guaranteed analyses, thereby simplifying the labeling process.

 Statutes affected: